 Akko has several art museums and galleries that are well worth a visit.
 If you want to stick to the historic perspective, the Treasures In The Wall museum is your best bet.
 These rich collections of crafts and objects from various periods are on display literally within the old wall (hence the name of this museum).
 For modern art, try the Okashi Museum.

 Yes, I know, this post is supposed to offer you nine awesome things to do in Akko.
 Here’s a bonus tenth item!
 This one is very seasonal, so maybe it should be numbered “nine and a half”?

-Getting to the point, Akko is the home of the Israeli Festival of Fringe Theatre.
+Getting to the point, Akko is home to the Israeli Festival of Fringe Theatre.
 Every year during the Jewish holiday of Sukkot, the city turns into a local Edinburgh.
 The shows themselves are usually in Hebrew but there are many street performances outside too.
 The exact dates change each year according to the Jewish holiday calendar but if you’re planning on visiting Israel during September or October find out if you can catch this very special festival.